sjthespian/addon-tuyagateway/README.md

 You could also [open an issue here][issue] GitHub.

+## Upgrading

+The addon will pull the latest version of the TuyaGateway and GizmoCaster software whenever it is installed.
+To upgrade to the latest version simply rebuild the add-on from the Home Assistant Supervisor.

 ## Contributing

 This is an active open-source project.
 We are always open to people who want to